-- LO1 set up and carry out selected syntheses aimed at the generation coordination compounds; - LO2 relate laboratory results to the properties (e.g. oxidation states, structures, reactivity) of selected transition metals and their coordination compounds, covered in the associated inorganic chemistry lectures; - LO3 demonstrate competence in the spectroscopic characterization (e.g. IR, UV-Vis spectroscopy) of coordination compounds; - LO4 demonstrate competence in stoichiometric calculations; - LO5 set up and perform tests to verify fundamental physical chemistry theories in the laboratory; - LO6 relate experimental results to the physico-chemical principles dealt with in the associated physical chemistry lectures; - LO7 recognize the scientific method of planning, developing, conducting and reporting experiments to a scientifically acceptable standard; - LO8 apply important synthetic and analytical techniques relevant to the professional practice of chemistry; - LO9 implement safe work practices in a chemistry laboratory, to include awareness of common hazards and appropriate safety precautions.
+- set up and carry out selected syntheses aimed at the generation coordination compounds; - 2. relate laboratory results to the properties (e.g. oxidation states, structures, reactivity) of selected transition metals and their coordination compounds, covered in the associated inorganic chemistry lectures; - 3. demonstrate competence in the spectroscopic characterization (e.g. IR, UV-Vis spectroscopy) of coordination compounds; - 4. demonstrate competence in stoichiometric calculations; - 5. set up and perform tests to verify fundamental physical chemistry theories in the laboratory; - 6. relate experimental results to the physico-chemical principles dealt with in the associated physical chemistry lectures: - 7. recognize the scientific method of planning, developing, conducting and reporting experiments to a scientifically acceptable standard; - 8. apply important synthetic and analytical techniques relevant to the professional practice of chemistry; - 9. implement safe work practices in a chemistry laboratory, to include awareness of common hazards and appropriate safety precautions.

-The Module is delivered in 10 practical sessions of 4 hours each (1 practical per week) split into two blocks (inorganic chemistry: practicals 1-5; physical chemistry: practicals 6-11).
+The Module is delivered in 11 practical sessions of 3 hours each (1 practical per week) split into two blocks: